pedohorse/yuria/README.md

 * `YURIA_DEBUG` - if set all debug output about plugin's work will be printed to stdout.

+#### installing Julia packages
+For now there is no embedded into houdini julia console.
+So you will need to start julia shell of the same version you use for houdini (also the same JULIA_PROJECT if set, and other config environment variables)

+install all the packages you need the standard way through julia's interactive shell.
+After that you will be able to import them into houdini snippets.

 #### Known Problems:
 ~~There is a problem of (as it seems) julia's GC sometimes conflicting with houdini~~ the problem seem to be mitigated, you can see discussion [here](https://discourse.julialang.org/t/segfault-and-crash-embedding-when-julia-runs-multithreaded-gc/75221)